 The blue sheep, also known as the Bharal, is a species of wild sheep found in the Himalayas.
 These animals can be seen grazing on the steep slopes of Upper Mustang and are known for their distinctive blue-gray coat.

 Found exclusively in the Himalayas, the Himalayan tahr is a large ungulate known for its shaggy fur and distinctive curved horns.
-These creatures are celebrated for their impressive ability to navigate challenging terrain with ease.
+Additionally, these creatures are celebrated for their impressive ability to navigate challenging terrain with ease.

 The Golden Eagle is a large bird of prey that can be found throughout the Himalayas.
 These birds are known for their powerful talons and beak and are often seen soaring overhead in search of prey.